Marcusng88/Marcusng88/README.md

 - # About Me

 Hello! 👋 I'm Ng Zheng Jie.
-I am currently in Year 2 at Univeriti Malaya in Computer Science with a focus on Artificial Intelligence.
+I am currently in Year 2 at Universiti Malaya in Computer Science with a focus on Artificial Intelligence.
 I am passionate about learning and working on innovative projects in AI, machine learning, and software development.
 Feel free to explore my repositories!

 ## 🏆 Hackathon Experience